yashsdoshi/Blog_Website_Without_Database/README.md

 # :octocat: Blog_Website_Without_Database

-This is a Blog website made using EJS.
+This is a Blog website made using `EJS`.
 You can write blogs and post them!

 This is a simple website made using,